learning-zone/java-basics/README.md

 ## Q. How to create marker interface?

 An interface with no methods is known as marker or tagged interface.
 It provides some useful information to JVM/compiler so that JVM/compiler performs some special operations on it.
 It is used for better readability of code.
-Example: **Serializable, Clonnable** etc.
+For example Serializable, Clonnable etc.

-Syntax:
+**Syntax:**

 ```java
 public interface Interface_Name {